Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

 In AngularJS, the flow is from `index.html` , which contains AngularJS modules, and then it generate extentions with `app.config.js`, such as ngRoute ,then it turns to components ,which contains `template` and `controller` ,put data in controller to corresponding views.

+Data can be passed through urls between different views.